ZitronCrazy/IdealSkinnyWeight/README.md

 # IdealSkinnyWeight
 Here are the ideal Korean Idol and Japanese Idol Weight and ideal Korean Idol Measurement.
-The main calculation is your height.
+The base unit is your height.